 Diplomats who are not fluent in the local tongue risk doing their country a disservice

 It is embarrassing that we send diplomats to countries in order to facilitate relations with them, yet they often have no grasp of the language needed in order to accomplish this.

 I always assumed that if someone was afforded such a prestigious job as that of a foreign diplomat representing our country, then the minimum requirement would be that they were fluent in at least one foreign language, allowing for effective communication and stronger relationships abroad — I guess I was wrong.

 It’s not all bad news

-The Foreign Office language school was reopened last year so hopefully we can look forward to a future of many more multilingual diplomats emerging.
+The Foreign Office language school was reopened last year so hopefully, we can look forward to a future of many more emerging multilingual diplomats.

-Dominique Jackson highlights how: ”the dumbing down of the diplomatic service is a danger and a disgrace.”
-The benefits of learning or at least attempting to learn a language go beyond merely learning grammar, vocabulary and pronunciation.
-Learning a language generates respect and appreciation as well as providing an invaluable insight into a culture.
-And Charles Crawford discusses how: ‘‘diplomats who speak local languages know more, and get better results.’’
+Dominique Jackson highlights how ‘the dumbing down of the diplomatic service is a danger and a disgrace’.
+The benefits of learning or at least attempting to learn a language go beyond merely learning grammar, vocabulary, and pronunciation.
+Learning a language generates respect and appreciation and provides an invaluable insight into a culture.
+Charles Crawford discusses how ‘diplomats who speak local languages know more, and get better results’.